Skip to main content

 • “The overall fantasy/pixel vibe blends great with music making it a very coherent experience.”

-• “The music was catchy at first but became annoying pretty quickly, as there are many points where multiple tracks play at the same time.”
+• “The music was catchy at first but annoying pretty quickly, since there are many points where multiple tracks are playing at the same time.”

-• “The art, music, and play style are all fine, but there are bugs (items that do not do what they say they will, such as one that is supposed to revive you when you die but does nothing), UI issues like the mouse wheel not working well when looking in the compendium, and the slider seems to be backwards (dragging the slider down moves the menu up).”
+• “The art, music, and play style are all fine, but there are bugs (items that do not do what they say they will such as one that is supposed to revive you when you die, but which does nothing).”

 • “Pixel art and atmospheric music add charm, even if some parts feel a bit rough around the edges.”